-Martu don’t really understand the criminal justice system (CJS) and agencies in the CJS don’t really understand Martu.
-By working closely together, it is possible to generate better outcomes for all parties – better relations with police, more options for the magistrate, better programs in prison and more opportunity after serving prison sentences.
+Martu don’t really understand the criminal justice system (CJS) and agencies in the system don’t really understand Martu.
+By working closely together, it is possible to generate better outcomes for all parties, including:

 The second stage is to teach CJS agencies about Martu, through a cultural awareness program, cultural immersion camps (see the film below), presentations on Martu concepts of crime and punishment and the broad Martu experience of the criminal law.
 Ideally, this process moves towards developing cultural security within those agencies.

 These educational steps ground the most substantial field of work: collaboratively developing initiatives to change the way in which the CJS interacts with Martu and the levels of crime and incarceration that lead to that interaction.